 The end goal of each of these pulling methods is to evenly distribute tensile forces on the cable jackets; away from the connector.
 The overall tensile force should have an upper limit of 50kg.
 The bend radii on both the conduit and the cable should not be smaller than 15 cm.
 Any sharp edges and corners are to be avoided in cable trays and conduit.

-Guided Wave Fiber Optic Cable with Connectors
+Process Insights Fiber Optic Cable with Connectors

 Warning!
 Do Not Kink the Glass Fiber Optic Cable

 Warning!
 Do not pull on the Connector.

 Warning!
 Only pull cable by hand short distances.
 Use a cable-pull tool to avoid damage to the fiber.

 Once the cable is wound on to the reel, the cable develops a ‘set’.
 This has a radial and torsional component.
 After the cable is taken off of the reel (dereeled) it can form loops and the end of the cable may rotate about its axis if the removal process is different for the winding process.

 Best practice to dereel the cable is to pull the cable from the reel whilst the reel is rotated.
 When dereeling a long cable it is best to use a friction clutch (5-10 kg, 10-20 lbs) which is used with a spindle through the reel hub in order to rotate it.

 Installation Guidelines for Fiber and Probe